Last updated: November 7, 2019

 TrustedSec, LLC. (“TrustedSec”, “we”) operates trustedsec.com.
 It is TrustedSec’s policy to respect your privacy regarding any information we may collect while operating our website, products and services (“Services”).

-If you have questions about deleting or correcting your personal data, please contact our team at email@example.com.
+If you have questions about deleting, correcting your personal data, or limiting collection or use, please contact our team at [email protected].

 What information we collect